tigerbeetle/tigerbeetle/docs/start.md

 Now that the cluster is running, we can connect to it using a client.
-TigerBeetle already has clients for several popular programming languages, including Go, NodeJS, Java, and Python, and more are coming, see the [Coding](./coding) section for details.
+TigerBeetle already has clients for several popular programming languages, including Go, NodeJS, Java, and Python, and more are coming; see the [Coding](./coding) section for details.
 For this tutorial, we'll keep it simple and connect to the cluster using the built-in CLI client.
 In a separate terminal, start a REPL with

 ```console